ymotongpoo/vsc-licenser/README.md

 * Swift
 * XML

-Following programing languages are supported in the manuaul configurations in this extension.
+The following programing languages are supported in the manual configurations of this extension (see `contributes.languages` in `package.json`):
-(See `contributes.languages` in `package.json`)

 * Crystal
 * Elixir
 * Erlang